donlopez/ShippingCalculator/README.md

 Good-bye!

+This README provides all the necessary information to understand, compile, and use the Shipping Calculator program:
 This markdown text is ready to be included in a `README.md` file and uploaded to GitHub, providing a structured and informative description of the Shipping Calculator project, including how to compile and run the program.